 Single point of contact

-With the dissolution of a company it is necessary to remove it from the Commercial Register, remove the company from social insurance and cancel the tax registration at the places mentioned below.
+When a company is wound up it must be removed from the Commercial Register, and its social insurance must be cancelled and tax registration withdrawn at the places mentioned below.

-Dissolution processes may differ slightly depending on the company types.
-The following links inform about the specific steps that you need to take :
+Winding up processes may differ slightly depending on the company types.
+The following links inform about the specific steps that you need to take:

-Whatever the company type, you have to deregister your company by submitting a number of documents to the Commercial Register.
+Whatever the company type, you have to deregister your company by submitting certain documents to the Commercial Register.

-The fact that the company is in liquidation is recorded into the Commercial Register and the official addendum "company in liquidation" is added.
+The fact that the company is in liquidation is recorded into the Commercial Register and the official note "company in liquidation" is added.

-The administration of a company at the time of liquidation is carried out by the so called liquidator, who assumes most of the powers of the company's statutory body.
+The administration of a company at the time of liquidation is carried out by a liquidator, who assumes most of the powers of the company's statutory body.

 Social security deregistration

-Regardless of the type of company, the organisation must be deregistered with the relevant district social security authority, no later than 8 days from the date of its dissolution, on the prescribed form.
+Regardless of the type of company, the organisation must be deregistered with the relevant district social security authority, no later than 8 days from the date of its dissolution, using the prescribed form.

-The organisation must report to the relevant district social security authority a decision to wind up an organisation within 8 days of the delivery (notification) of such a decision.
+An organisation must report a decision to wind up the organisation to the relevant district social security authority within 8 days of the delivery (notification) of such a decision.

 Cancellation of tax registration

-The Commercial Register provides information on a company's status (dissolved or in liquidation).
-It is a public database updated with all legally required information on business owners.
+The Commercial Register provides information on a company's status (wound up or in liquidation).
+It is a public database updated with all of the legally required information on business owners.

-The following governmental and non-governmental web portals offer further information and useful services on dissolution issues.
+The following governmental and non-governmental web portals offer further information and useful services relating to winding up.